Endre Bajcsy-Zsilinszky: World War II

+At a meeting on 10 November 1944, Kiss stated it would be impossible for a few lightly armed guerrillas to defeat the mighty Wehrmacht and it would be necessary to work with the Red Army for the general uprising plan to work.
+Bajcsy-Zsilinszky met with the general secretary of the Hungarian Communist Party, László Rajk, to seek Soviet help.
+At a meeting on 14 November 1944 attended by Bajcsy-Zsilinszky, Kiss and Rajk, it was agreed that the Communists would start a guerrilla war while Kiss would concentrate on creating a para-military force that would overthrow the Arrow Cross once the Red Army was close enough to Budapest to provide help.
+Bajcsy-Zsilinszky stressed that it would be impossible to defeat the Wehrmacht on their own and it was essential that the Red Army be present to help once the planned general uprising was launched in Budapest.
+Rajk, a veteran Communist who had spent years trying to overthrow the Horthy regime, felt that the other members of the Liberation Committee, were sloppy about maintaining secrecy.
+HIs concerns were well justified as the State Police (who had mostly decided to back the Arrow Cross regime) were soon following the members of the Liberation Committee as they sought to obtain arms.
+In November, he was again arrested and incarcerated in the Sopronkőhida prison for trying to organize an uprising against the Arrow Cross Party government.
+On 22 November 1944, the Arrow Cross militia raided the home of a LIberation Committee member, Vilmos Tartsay, and arrested most of the members of the military sub-committee of the LIberation Committee.
+Later on the evening of 22 November, Bajcsy-Zsilinszky was arrested while having a meeting with Kiss to discuss what to do after Tartsay's arrest.
+On 8 December 1944, Kiss, Nagy and Tartsay were executed by firing squad.
+Bajcsy-Zsilinszky was executed by hanging on December 24 1944.
+On May 27, 1945, he was reburied in Tarpa with honours.

 Plaque dedicated by the Freeholders Party, at his last place of residence at I. Attila út 37 in Buda.

 Memorials

 Due to his anti-Nazi stance, he was honoured by the government of the post-war Hungarian People's Republic, and his nationalist and anti-Nazi theories still have adherents.

 Bajcsy-Zsilinszky street, in the centre of Budapest is named after him, as is Bajcsy-Zsilinszky út station on the M1 line of the Budapest Metro.

 Streets are also named after him in Baja, Balassagyarmat, Balatonalmádi, Balatonfüred, Debrecen, Győr, Eger, Esztergom, Kaposvár, Kecskemét, Kiskunfélegyháza, Kiskőrös, Környe, Kőszeg, Miskolc, Pécs, Szentes, Tokaj and in the inner city of Tatabánya.
 Also, the city of Novi Sad (Serbia) named a street after him in gratitude for raising his voice in Hungarian parliament against the mass killing of Vojvodina Serbs, Jews, and Roma by Hungarian soldiers and gendarmes in 1942.

 An interesting carved image in a granite slab in Budapest is dedicated to him.